 Gandy and Roberts Consulting Engineers was first established by Jim Gandy and Clive Roberts in 1985.
 Following Clive's retirement in 2002, David Visentin and Adam Richards were appointed as directors.
 Jim moved from his position as a director to a consultancy role in 2008, and Richard Lawrence and Colin Terry joined the management team.
 2016 saw some role restructuring, with Owen de la Motte's appointment as director and Colin's relocation overseas.
+Klaus Stroehl joined the team of directors in 2018 to grow and establish Gandy and Roberts’ BIM business.

-The four working directors bring a diverse range of past experiences to a common desire to work closely with our clients, project team and contractors to deliver memorable projects.
+The five working directors bring a diverse range of past experiences to a common desire to work closely with our clients, project team and contractors to deliver memorable projects.
 The company is wholly owned by the directors, who are working structural and civil engineers and continue to be directly involved in project design and management.

 David has been with Gandy and Roberts since 1994 and a director since 2001.
 From an early stage, he has worked on many of the largest of Gandy & Roberts projects as lead designer and project coordinator.